raduionescu/vlawe-boswe/README.md

 - GloVe: https://nlp.stanford.edu/projects/glove/ (can be installed and used indepenedtly)

 After installing the above frameworks, proceed as following:
 1. Extract the GloVe word vectors from each text document and save the results in the "code/data" subfolder.
+The output for each text document should be written in a different *.txt file.
+The output file should contain comma separated values with one word vector per line.
 2. Run the following script in MATLAB:
 ```
 >> runAll